tandris/elboard/README.md

 My vision is an electric longboard which can be rode without any kind of controller, so it can be totally "hand free".

 To achieve this, I would like to build a button like mechanism on the board.
 The button's functionality is simple, when I press it, the board is speeding up, when I release it, the board is slowing down.
-On the one hand, the button provides a simple, two phase, controlling mechanism, on the other hand, it works as a safety function, when I fall off the board, it will stop and not goes away.
+On the one hand, the button provides a simple, two phase, controlling mechanism, on the other hand, it works as a safety function, when I fall off the board, it will stops and not goes away.

 However, the ability of settting the proper maximum speed is also an important aspect.
 But, in my opinion, the continious speed controlling during the ride is not a need.
 Actually, I think, if I can set the maximum speed and the board accelerates until that speed when I step on the button is totally enough.
-So, I would like to create a mobile application which can set some basic parameters on the board's ESC, like:
+To set the speed, I would like to create a mobile application which can set some basic parameters on the board's ESC, like:
 * maximum speed
 * accelerating characteristics
 * breaking aggressivity